MewIsEpic/download-reviewer/README.md

-**Download Reviewer**
+## Download Reviewer
 A simple Python utility to keep your Windows Downloads folder clean.

-**Why I Built This**
+## Why I Built This
-I built this because my Downloads folder was constantly cluttered with temporary files I'd forget to delete.
+I built this because my Downloads folder was constantly cluttered with temporary files I would forget to delete.
 Instead of manually sorting them, I wanted a quick way to review files from the last 24 hours and decide: Keep, Move, or Trash.

-**Features**
+## Features
 **Auto-Scan:** Finds files downloaded in the last 24 hours.

 **Safe Deletion:** Sends files to the Recycle Bin (no accidental data loss).